kerwin4/ke-funrobo-hw2/README.md

 # FunRobo Individual HW2

 This repository contains the implementations for the Fundamentals of Robotics Individual Homework 2.
-The files cover quintic polynomial and trapezoidal trajectory generation methods for a robotic platform of unspecified DoF, as well as a visualization of the trajectory methods used on a Hiwonder 5-DoF platform.
+The files cover quintic polynomial and trapezoidal trajectory generation methods for a robotic platform of any DoF, as well as a visualization of the trajectory methods used on a Hiwonder 5-DoF platform.

 ## Trajectory Generation - ```traj_gen.py```

 Implements classes for quintic polynomial and trapezoidal trajectory generation method.
-Plots example position, velocity, and acceleration graphs for a 2-DoF platform moving between 4 waypoints: [-30, 30], [0, 45], [30, 15], [50, -30].
+Plots example position, velocity, and acceleration graphs for a 2-DoF platform moving between 4 waypoints: [-30, 30], [0, 45], [30, 15], and [50, -30] degrees.
 The trajectory method is specified by the "method" variable.

 ## Visualization - ```hiwonder.py```